jinhongee/jinhongee/README.md

 ### Hi there 👋

+I'm Jinhong Min, a sophmore in Columbia University studying Computer Science and Math!

+My general interests lie in Machine Learning and Software Development, although I have recently developed a strong interest in Operating Systems and compilers.

+### 📫 How to reach me:

 <!--
 **jinhongee/jinhongee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.